tijaniabdellatif/Javascript-Guides/Day 4/guide.md

 * changing attributes
 * changing CSS
 * add new Html elements
-* understing the node technique and parent and children elements
+* understingg the node technique and parent and children elements
 * Generating events

 ## List of Methods :